lupyuen/zig-pinephone-gui/README.md

 info: You clicked button with text Save
 ```

-Yep we have successfully built a Zig GUI App for PinePhone with zgt! 🎉
+Yep we have successfully built a Zig GUI App for PinePhone with capy! 🎉

 _Is the app fast and responsive on PinePhone?_